DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 Here are some key features of Inflam:

-- Provide basic statistical analyses over clinical trial data
+- Provide basic statistical analyses over clinical trial data.
-- Ability to work on trial data in Comma-Separated Value (CSV) format
+- Ability to work on trial data in Comma-Separated Value (CSV) format.
-- Generate plots of trial data
+- Generate plots of trial data.
-- Analytical functions and views can be easily extended based on its Model-View-Controller architecture
+- Analytical functions and views can be easily extended based on its Model-View-Controller architecture.
 ~~~
 {: .source}